Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Language Translation.md

 # About
-Psych Engine has now added the support for a wide variety of languages, for more accessability to people who don't natively speak English.
+Psych Engine has added the support for a wide variety of languages, for more accessability to people who don't natively speak English.
 It utilizes a language localization file (LLF), uses the file format `lang`.
 To translate certain word and phrases to different languages.
 Such as the text's content and the sprite's image path, without doing it hardcoded manually.

 ***